 a) Original Bill of Lading / Airway Bill

-b) Commercially certified invoices describing the stores delivered, quantity, unit rate and their total value in triplicate.
+b) Commercially certified invoices describing the stores delivered, quantity, unit rate and their total value, in triplicate.
 The invoice should indicate the discounts, if any, and Agency Commission separately.

 c) Packing List showing individual dimensions and weight of packages.

-d) Country of Origin Certificate shall be mentioned in the Invoice itself.
+d) Country of Origin Certificate in duplicate.

 e) Test Certificate.

 f) Declaration by the Seller that the contents i n each case are not less than those entered in the invoices and the quality of the Stores are guaranteed as per the specifications asked for by the Purchaser.